-The SEC allows us to "incorporate by reference" into this prospectus the documents we file with them, which means that we can disclose important information to you by referring you to these documents.
-The information that we incorporate by reference into this prospectus is considered to be part of this prospectus, and information that we file later with the Commission automatically updates and supersedes any information in this prospectus.
+The SEC allows us to "incorporate by reference" into this prospectus supplement and the accompanying prospectus the documents we file with them, which means that we can disclose important information to you by referring you to these documents.
+The information that we incorporate by reference into this prospectus supplement and accompanying prospectus is considered to be part of this prospectus, and information that we file later with the Commission automatically updates and supersedes any information in this prospectus supplement and accompanying prospectus.
 We have filed the following documents with the Commission.
 These documents are incorporated by reference as of their respective dates of filing:

-- 1. our Annual Report on Form 10-K for the fiscal year ended April 30, 2010, as filed with the Commission on July 14, 2010, under Section 13(a) of the Securities Exchange Act of 1934; - 2. our Definitive Proxy Statement with respect to the Annual Meeting of Stockholders held on October 21, 2010, as filed with the Commission on August 27, 2010; - 3. our Quarterly Report on Form 10-Q for the quarterly periods ended July 31, 2010 and October 31, 2010, as filed with the SEC on September 9, 2010 and December 9, 2010, respectively. - 4. our Current Reports on Form 8-K filed on July 14, 2010, September 9, 2010, September 20, 2010, October 22, 2010, December 9, 2010 and December 29, 2010; - 5. the description of our common stock contained in our Registration Statement on Form 8-A and Form 8-B (Registration of Successor Issuers) filed under the Securities Exchange Act of 1934, including any amendment or report filed for the purpose of updating such description; - 6. the description of our preferred stock purchase rights contained in our Form 8-A filed under the Securities Exchange Act of 1934 on March 17, 2006, including any amendment or report filed for the purpose of updating such descriptions; and - 7. all other reports filed by us under Section 13(a) of 15(d) of the Securities Exchange Act of 1934 since the end of our fiscal year ended April 30, 2010.
+1. our Annual Report on Form 10-K for the fiscal year ended April 30, 2011, as filed with the Commission on July 14, 2011, under Section 13(a) of the Securities Exchange Act of 1934;

+- 2. our Definitive Proxy Statement with respect to the Annual Meeting of Stockholders to be held on October 20, 2011, as filed with the Commission on August 26, 2011; - 3. our Currents Report on Form 8-K filed on May 5, 2011, May 19, 2011, June 16, 2011, August 24, 2011 and September 2, 2011; - 4. the description of our common stock contained in our Registration Statement on Form 8-A and Form 8-B (Registration of Successor Issuers) filed under the Securities Exchange Act of 1934, including any amendment or report filed for the purpose of updating such description; and - 5. the description of our preferred stock purchase rights contained in our Form 8-A filed under the Securities Exchange Act of 1934 on March 17, 2006, including any amendment or report filed for the purpose of updating such descriptions.

-In addition, all documents subsequently filed by the Company pursuant to Section 13(a), 13(c), 14 and 15(d) of the Securities Exchange Act of 1934, as amended (the "Act"), after the date of this Registration Statement and prior to the filing of a post-effective amendment that indicates that all securities offered have been sold or that deregisters all securities then remaining unsold, shall be deemed to be incorporated by reference into this Registration Statement and to be a part hereof from the date of filing of such documents.
-Any statement contained in a document incorporated by reference herein shall be deemed to be modified or superseded for purposes of this Registration Statement to the extent that a statement contained herein or in any other subsequently filed document that is incorporated by reference herein modifies or supersedes such earlier statement.
-Any such statement so modified or superseded shall not be deemed, except as so modified or superseded, to constitute a part of this Registration Statement.
+In addition, all documents subsequently filed by the Company pursuant to Section 13(a), 13(c), 14 and 15(d) of the Securities Exchange Act of 1934, as amended (the "Act"), after the date of this prospectus supplement and prior to the time that we sell all of the securities offered by this prospectus supplement (other than current reports, or portions thereof, furnished under Item 2.02 or Item 7.01 of Form 8-K), shall be deemed to be incorporated by reference into this prospectus supplement and to be a part hereof from the date of filing of such documents.
+Any statement contained in a document incorporated by reference herein shall be deemed to be modified or superseded for purposes of this prospectus supplement to the extent that a statement contained herein or in any other subsequently filed document that is incorporated by reference herein modifies or supersedes such earlier statement.
+Any such statement so modified or superseded shall not be deemed, except as so modified or superseded, to constitute a part of this prospectus supplement.